 In 2006, Comcast started deliberately throttling BitTorrent traffic.
 In 2008, the FCC ruled that this practice was discriminatory and should be abandoned.
 In the wake of the controversy that followed, Comcast switched to a new “congestion management system.”
-Instead of throttling specific apps, this new system throttled the general speed for what the company referred to as “heavy internet users.”
+Instead of throttling specific apps, this new system throttled the general speed for the company called “heavy internet users.”

-In June, 2018, Comcast announced it had stopped this practice, although in the announcement it reserved the right to implement a similar one if deemed necessary.
+In June 2018, Comcast announced it had stopped this practice, although it reserved the right to implement a similar one if deemed necessary.

 Will a VPN help me with my data cap?